jwstegemann/fritz2-docs/HttpCalls.md

 val myAPI = http("/myAPI").use(logging)
 ```

-You can add multiple Middlewares in one row by .use(mw1, mw2, mw3).
-The enrichRequest functions will be called from left to right (mw1,mw2,mw3), the handleResponse functions back from right to left (mw3, mw2, mw1).
-You can stop the processing of a Response by Middlewares further down the chain by return response.stopPropagation().
+You can add multiple Middlewares in one row with .use(mw1, mw2, mw3).
+The enrichRequest functions will be called from left to right (mw1,mw2,mw3), the handleResponse functions from right to left (mw3, mw2, mw1).
+You can stop the processing of a Response by Middlewares further down the chain by returning response.stopPropagation().

-fritz2 also offers some base classes to implement the [authentication](Authentication.html)-process of your SPA:
+fritz2 also offers some base classes to implement the [authentication](Authentication.html)-process of your SPA.